 The Levin-Goffe Scholarship Fund was established to cover up to two years of schooling for immigrants here in New York City who identify as LGBTQI.
 Scholarships from this fund are intended to provide a measure of economic stability for those who stand at the intersection of marginalization that can be created by being both LGBTQI and an immigrant.
 Who is eligible?
 A qualifying applicant is one:

 *Defined as a foreign-born U.S. resident not having a documented permanent residential status How can I apply?
-The application for 2015 are available here.
-The application period for Levin-Goffe has been extended: Applications are now due by noon on Thursday, August 27th, 2015.
+The 2015 cycle for this Scholarship has closed.
+Applications for the 2016 cycle will be available in early 2016.
 Please send related questions to email@example.com.

 How are decisions on scholarships made?
 Each fund is unique and reflects the values and interests of its principal donors.
 Likewise, each scholarship has its own application process, eligibility criteria, and decision makers.
 Want to establish a scholarship program?
 If you are interested in starting your own scholarship program at Stonewall, please review FAQ Guide and contact us to set up a meeting.